torvalds/linux/Documentation/driver-api/reset.rst

 Consumer drivers use reset_control_reset() to trigger a reset pulse on a self-deasserting reset control.
-In general, these resets can not be shared between multiple consumers, since requesting a pulse from any consumer driver will reset all connected peripherals.
+In general, these resets can analt be shared between multiple consumers, since requesting a pulse from any consumer driver will reset all connected peripherals.

 The reset controller API allows requesting self-deasserting reset controls as shared, but for those only the first trigger request causes an actual pulse to be issued on the reset line.
-All further calls to this function have no effect until all consumers have called reset_control_rearm().
+All further calls to this function have anal effect until all consumers have called reset_control_rearm().
 For shared reset controls, calls to the two functions must be balanced.
 This allows devices that only require an initial reset at any point before the